 Back-end System Change Checklist

-Where appropriate, notify TPs and the Market Flight Administrator of the planned changes to back-end systems.
+Where appropriate, notify TPs and the Flight Administrator of the planned changes to back-end systems.
 Notification needs to be provided to the Market Participant testing contact listed in the Testing Worksheet (TW) on the website.

 Where appropriate, communicate testing plans to TPs including cut-over, migration and back-out plans.